Can I Install a 10kW Solar System on Single Phase? – The 2023 Gen24 Update!

 So, post over.
 You can install a 10kW solar system on single phase, and this should now be the norm for single phase, right?

 Well, not exactly.
-The line, “Export Shall be limited to 5kVA or less,” puts a spanner in the works.
+The line, “Export Shall be limited to 5kVA or less,” is worth understanding to see if a large system is right for you.

 What is “Export Limiting?”